German economy to shrink by nearly 10% in Q2: experts

-The German economy, Europe's biggest, is expected to shrink by nearly 10 percent in the second quarter as the coronavirus paralyzes the country, six leading research institutes warned Wednesday.
-"The corona pandemic will trigger a serious recession in Germany," the think tanks including Ifo, DIW, and RWI said in their annual spring report.
+The German economy, Europe's biggest, is expected to shrink by nearly 10 percent in the second quarter as the coronavirus paralyses the country, leading research institutes warned Wednesday.
+"The corona pandemic will trigger a serious recession in Germany," the six think tanks including Ifo, DIW and RWI said in their annual spring report.

 Over the full year, Germany's economy is predicted to contract by 4.2 percent.
 Their forecast is in line with German Economy Minister Peter Altmaier's recent assessment that the economy would contract by around five percent in 2020.